JFitzy1321/rust/README.md

-# Mono Rust Tutorial Repository
+# "Learning Rust" Tutorial Repository

-A repo for me to store Rust code from Tutorials, or anything I deam note worthy, or want to save for later
+Mono repo for rust tutorials and practice code.

-that I can't justify creating a separate repo.
+Tracking my time through "The Rust Book" and the "Rust By Example Book" via issues.
+Each chapter will have it's own "issue" to track progress.

 This is not a usable crate, library, or binaries.
 Do not expect working builds.